John A Waller

 A creditors’ voluntary liquidation is an insolvency process that formally closes a limited company legally voluntarily when it cannot pay creditors in full.

 A Limited company must appoint a licensed insolvency practitioner to realise the business’s assets to enable the liquidator to attempt to pay the company’s creditors.
-This is a legally prescribed order, allowing closure of the company, and removal from the registrar at companies house.
+This is a legally prescribed order, allowing closure of the company, and removal from the registrar at the company’s house.

 Usually, in a liquidation, banks remain as secured creditors due to their debt, having a charge on the company’s assets.
 Therefore, being inline as a creditor to be repaid from their security from realisations of that charged asset.
 However, not applicable with an unsecured Bounce Back Loan.

-A Bounce Back Loan is dealt with as an unsecured debt, as the bank has no security from the liquidated company.
+A Bounce Back Loan is an unsecured debt, as the bank has no security from the liquidated company.

 However, the UK government guarantees the Bounce Back Loan repayment should the borrower default.